notbeckhamster/JavaChess/README.md

 If that doesn't work navigate to the actions tab and scroll down to artifacts and download the JavaApp artifact and repeat steps above with regards to running the jar file.
 Or just clone the repo and run the ant cmd with no arguments to run the app (ie ant).

 ## References
-* Chess Programming Wiki for guidance in terms of logic. https://www.chessprogramming.org/Main_Page
+* Chess Programming Wiki for guidance. https://www.chessprogramming.org/Main_Page
 * Sebastian Lague Coding Adventures: Chess for some inspiration with regards to the general direction and drew my attention since I haven't really tried using the Bit operators. https://www.youtube.com/watch?v=U4ogK0MIzqk
 * Stack Over flow [answer](https://stackoverflow.com/a/4687759) from Hovercraft Full Of Eels.
 Which I referenced for the JLayeredPane idea, and the Drag and Drop logic.